az-digital/arizona-bootstrap/site/content/docs/5.0/customize/color-modes.md

 ---

 {{< callout >}}
 **Try it yourself!** Download the source code and working demo for using Bootstrap with Stylelint, and the color modes from the [twbs/examples repository](https://github.com/twbs/examples/tree/main/color-modes).
-You can also [open the example in StackBlitz](https://stackblitz.com/github/twbs/examples/tree/main/color-modes?file=index.html).
 {{< /callout >}}

 ## Dark mode